You must procure a license for each resource that Prisma Cloud protects. Licenses are valid for one year, after which they can be renewed.

 Credit consumption is measured using a 30 day rolling average.
 To determine if you’re within your licensed coverage, the rolling average is compared to the number of credits in your license.

-Prisma Cloud samples the number of protected nodes hourly, then creates a daily average based on these samples.
+Prisma Cloud samples of the number of protected nodes hourly, then creates a daily average based on these samples.
 The preceding 30 daily averages are averaged to determine the credit consumption.
 If there is less than 30 days of data available, the average is calculated using the days available.

 Example: Assume you’ve licensed 700 credits to cover 100 container hosts, and usage fluctuates from week to week: